Ama Dablam Base Camp Trek - 8 Days Itinerary and Cost

 Difficulty: Moderate (3.5 out of 5)

 You will walk 4-6 hours a day over mountain trails, reaching a maximum of 4,570m (14,993ft) at Ama Dablam Base Camp.
 The paths are well-established but uneven, stone steps, river crossings, and steep ascents are part of most days.
 No previous trekking experience is required, and the lower maximum altitude makes this more accessible than EBC or Gokyo treks.
-One acclimatisation day at Namche Bazaar helps your body adjust, and our guides monitor your condition throughout.
+One acclimatisation day at Namche Bazaar helps your body adjust, and our guides monitor your condition throughout with pulse oximeters and first aid kits.

 Compare Our Three Packages